-Comment # Name Date Documents Presented Project # (if applicable) Comment Made During Meeting Response Given During Meeting LRTP Changes Resulting (if applicable) 9 Ms Fendrick Draft Chapter 6 - Cost Feasible Plan Aren't local developers required to provide bike/ped facilities?
+Comment # Name Date Documents Presented Project # (if applicable) Comment Made During Meeting Response Given During Meeting LRTP Changes Resulting (if applicable) 9 Ms Fendrick Draft Chapter 6 - Cost Aren' Aren't local developers required to provide bike/ped facilities?
 Not when a capital project is planned that would necessitate tearing improvements out within 5-10 years.
 10 Ms. Huff 10/20/2020 Draft Chapter 6 - Cost Feasible Plan 58 Can trail be placed behind bushes?
 [Reference to comment #8] Probably build to align with previous section.
-11 Mr. Bonness / Mr. Musico / Ms. 10/20/2020 Halman / Ms. Jacob Draft Chapter 6 - Cost Feasible Plan -Could be a good trade offNet comes out about the same, may as well codifyFunding for safety should be ongoingAgree with concepts, concerned with duplication of effort among entities developing safety campaigns.
-Will education be a focus?
+11 Mr. Musico / Ms. Draft Chapter 6 - Cost -Funding for safety should be ongoing.
+11 Halman / Ms. Feasible Plan -Agree with concepts, concerned with duplication or -Net comes out about the same, may as well codify.
 Yes.
 Local Roads Safety Plan recommends multifaceted approach including Engineering (design), Education, and Enforcement.
 Education is key.
 12 Dr. Friedman 10/20/2020 Draft Chapter 6 - Cost Feasible Plan 29 Proposed toll roads, will they consider bike/ped safety?
-FDOT is looking at multimodal [for MCORES]but bike/ped won't be included on I-75 [managed lanes study].
+FDOT is looking at multimodal [for MCORES]but bike/ped won't be included on I- 75 [managed lanes study].
 13 11/17/2020 Draft LRTP Waiting on meeting minutes Local Coordination Board 1 Mr. Kurzman 9/16/2020 Needs list of projects Inquired about the transit component of the LRTP.
 Enhancements to network are going to benefit the TDSP.
 2 Mr. Kurzman 9/16/2020 Needs list of projects How does the MPO coordinate with other local municipalities/Counties regarding other local MPO's and the incorporation of their elements to the LRTP.
 Have a good working relationship with other MPO's.
 Ensures that all MPO's include companion plans for a cohesive overall project goal.
-3 Mr. Kurzman 9/16/2020 Needs list of projects Commented on Wiki software and if it is effective.
+3 Commented on Wiki software and if it is effective.
 Have used it for the LRTP for commenting and other functionality.
 Allows people to add comments to projects, select top 5 projects, and encourages public input.